 How to Reach the Next Generation of Manufacturing Employees

-The manufacturing industry has been squaring off to face on of it’s toughest hurdles yet: A skills gap.
-The Economic growth along side of the retirement of baby boomers will leave manufacturers with the potential shortage of 2.4 million workers within the next decade.
+The manufacturing industry has been squaring off to face one of it’s toughest hurdles yet: A skills gap.
+The economic growth along side of the retirement of baby boomers will leave manufacturers with the potential shortage of 2.4 million workers within the next decade.
 The battle ahead will be made even harder with the incoming labor force associating manufacturing with increased outsourcing, automation, and AI.

 How can manufacturers combat this skills gap and find the next generation of laborers?

 Living in a digital world, traditional hiring tactics like newspaper ads and job fairs just aren’t as effective as they used to be.
 We now need to get in front of both customers and prospective employees by going where they are: Online.
 Applicants want to be able to find your business, learn about your organization, and easily apply for a position from their laptop or mobile device.

 With a strong online presence and digital strategy, you can showcase to prospective employees that a career in manufacturing can be rewarding, and start receiving applications.